AB-Ares/Displacement_strain_planet/README.md

 **Displacement_strain_planet** provides several functions and an example script for generating crustal thickness, displacement, gravity, lateral density variations, stress, and strain maps on a planet given a set of input constraints such as from observed gravity and topography data.

 These functions solve the [Banerdt et al. (1986)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JB091iB01p00403) system of equations under different assumptions.
-Various improvements have been made to the model including the possibility to account for finite-amplitude correction and filtering [(Wieczorek & Phillips, 1998)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/97JE03136), lateral density variations at any arbitrary depth and within the surface or moho relief [(Wieczorek et al., 2013)](https://science.sciencemag.org/content/early/2012/12/04/science.1231530?versioned=true), and density difference between the surface topography and crust [(Broquet & Wieczorek, 2019)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019JE005959).
+Various improvements have been made to the model including the possibility to account for finite-amplitude correction and filtering [(Wieczorek & Phillips, 1998)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/97JE03136), lateral density variations at any arbitrary depth and within the surface or moho-relief [(Wieczorek et al., 2013)](https://science.sciencemag.org/content/early/2012/12/04/science.1231530?versioned=true), and density difference between the surface topography and crust [(Broquet & Wieczorek, 2019)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019JE005959).

 We note that some of these functions relies heavily on the [pyshtools](https://shtools.github.io/SHTOOLS/) package of [Wieczorek & Meschede (2018)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018GC007529).